 Make sure you use keywords in your headline that your audience is already searching for.
 Once you know which keywords to incorporate, place them as close to the beginning of the headline as possible in order to catch your reader’s attention.

 Pro-tip: Ahrefs and SEMRush offer free trial periods if you sign up with a credit card.
 Ubersuggest lets you access limited content without entering a card, but there’s a cap to how many free searches you can do each day.
 If you are writing frequently and wish to boost your SEO tactics, any of these tools are well worth the money as they provide massive insight into keywords, competitors, and even content ideas.

 9. Avoid superlatives and words that create a sense of urgency

-Including positive superlatives like “best” or “always” in headlines decreases click-through rates.
-Using words that convey urgency like “quick” or “now,” also do the same.
+You might be surprised to hear that words that convey urgency like “quick” or “now,” do the same.

 What kind of headlines lose attention?

-Now that you know the strategies for creating the best headlines, here are a few things NOT to do.
-Here are the kind of headlines that turn readers away, or that readers are NOT clicking on…
+Now that you know the strategies for creating effective headlines, here are a few things not to do.

 - Headlines that give instructions are not what readers want.
 Stay away from the word “how.”
 Headlines containing the phrase “how to” perform almost 50% worse than headlines without this phrase.